‘Only to be Consumed’ in Canada

 very powerful.

-Like maybe there's other stuff I could change too, if I'm just curious enough.
+Like, maybe there's other stuff I could change too, if I'm just curious enough.

-There's a kind of journalism called service journalism, which is like consumer-oriented journalism to try and like help consumers figure stuff out.
+There's a kind of journalism called service journalism, which is like consumer-oriented journalism to try and

-Like the person on the 11 o'clock news who's like, hey, you know, this person's actually trying to scam you don't use this product use this product instead and occasion very occasionally that kind of reporting results in a change from a uh manufacturer or company very rarely though
+help consumers figure stuff out.
+Like the person on the 11 o'clock news who's like, hey, you know, this person's actually trying to scam you.

 you know, what I do is tell a story.
+I don't move the needle very often.

-So, even the fact that, like, this has moved the needle a little bit, that Joe Ens from signature brands might end up moving this from the label.
+So, even the fact that, like, this has moved the needle a little bit, that Joe Enz from signature brands might end up removing this from the label.
+It feels like we've done something.

+Yeah.
 You know what I mean?

 The power you feel is absolutely earned.
+It's reporting with results.

-So, I guess that means that it would be fine to glerp a whole tube of this.
+So I guess that means that it would be fine to glerp a whole tube of this.

 Yeah, you should glerp it up, my friend.

 Amore is taking exception to this.
+Definitely not.

-If there's anybody that we do need to keep that label on for, I think it's probably me.
+If there's anybody that we do need to keep that label on for,

-This episode of Hyperfixed was produced by Emma Cortland, Amore Yates, and Seri Safer Sukenek.
+This episode of Hyperfixed was produced by Emma Cortland, Amore Yates, and Sari Safer Sukenek.
+It was also edited by Emma Cortland, Amore Yates, and Sari Safer Sukenek.

 It was engineered by Tony Williams, fact-checking by Sona Avakian, music by the Mysterious Breakmaster Cylinder, and me.

+Special thanks to Jake Robinson, Ian Mooney, Amanda Schumacher, and Greg Phillips.
 You can get bonus episodes, join our Discord, and much, much more at hyperfixedpod.com slash join.

+And at this point, like, why wouldn't you?
 I mean, we're hanging out in the Discord solving problems together.

 I did a live stream where we worked on a music cue for the episode together.
+We're having a blast over here.

 Again, that's hyperfixedpod.com/slash join.

 Hyperfixed is a proud member of Radiotopia from PRX, a network of independent, creator-owned, listener-supported podcasts.
+Discover audio with vision at radiotopia.fm.

 Thanks so much for listening.
+We'll see you soon.

 from PRX.